DenisKibe/printf/README.md

 The printf function sends formatted output to stdout.
-A custom _printf() for learning purposes was developed by  Jusking and Benedicta.
+A custom _printf() for learning purposes was developed by  "CODEWITHMAYOR" AND "BANELEMNCUBE".
 _printf() function format string is a character string, beginning and ending in its initial shift state, if any.
 These arguments are placed using the percentage '%' operator